Fivell/policies/src/pages/policies/configuration_management_policy.md

      configuration file and running a `highstate` operation.
    - For Windows systems, this means adding the appropriate roles to the system's Chef profile and forcing a Chef run.
-4. If the system will be used to house production data (ePHI), the ops team member must add an encrypted block data volume to the VM during provisioning.
+4. If the system will be used to house production data (PHI or PII), the ops team member must add an encrypted block data volume to the VM during provisioning.
    - For systems on AWS, the ops team member must add an encrypted Elastic Block Storage (EBS) volume.
    - For systems on other cloud providers, the ops team member must add a block